Skip to Primary Content

 Every pet who presents to Adobe as a walk in will be evaluated by a technician.
 The technician will evaluate your pet and determine if the situation constitutes an emergency or not.

 • If your pet is experiencing a true emergency, we will very likely see you right away.
-Please see link for Examples of Pet Emergencies
+Please see below for examples of pet medical emergencies.

 • Pets with serious conditions that need treatment in the next 12 hrs but do not have immediate life threatening emergencies are seen in the order they arrive.
 Wait times will likely remain 2-4 hrs since we cannot predict what other cases will come in at the same time as your pet.
 Emergency cases will take priority even if they arrive after your pet.